 At Americans for the Arts, we believe that artists have a profound capacity to transform America’s communities.
 Across the nation, through their work in neighborhoods, schools, community settings, and with other sectors, they are fostering cultural expressions that broaden perspectives on issues and help envision new possibilities.
-Artists are partnering with Local Arts Agencies and others to solve problems, bridge divides, and build leadership, capacity, and public will to participate in civic life.
-The $75,000 all-inclusive annual award honors an individual artist who demonstrates a sustained commitment to civic participation through his/her work, and who has made a positive and meaningful difference to inspire, inform, engage, challenge, animate, and celebrate communities through arts and culture.
+Artists are partnering with others to solve problems, bridge divides, and build leadership, capacity, and public will to participate in civic life.
+The annual award honors an individual artist who demonstrates a sustained commitment to civic participation through their work, and who has made a positive and meaningful difference to inspire, inform, engage, challenge, animate, and celebrate communities through arts and culture.

-The award provides the Fellow with time to pursue his/her creative work in communities.
-Additionally, it provides national opportunity for each Fellow to reflect upon and discuss the role of the artist in transforming America’s communities with Americans for the Arts’ constituents and publics through a combination of speaking, writing, and other engagement opportunities.
+The award provides the Fellow with time to pursue their creative work in communities.
+Additionally, it provides national opportunity for each Fellow to reflect upon and discuss the role of the artist in transforming America’s communities with Americans for the Arts’ constituents and publics through speaking, writing, or other engagement opportunity.